-Description: In this section of radiographic procedures and positioning, students will learn anatomy and physiology, general considerations, positioning techniques, and pathologic indications involving the chest, abdomen, upper extremity, including the shoulder girdle, and the lower extremity, including the pelvic girdle.
+Description: In this section on radiographic procedures and positioning, students will learn anatomy and physiology, general considerations, positioning techniques, and pathologic indications involving the lower limb 9foot, ankle, leg, and knee), Femur and pelvic girdle, and the spine.
 Students will also learn general positioning considerations and radiographic terminology.
 Students will participate in corresponding laboratory practice for each section.